“There is no bad weather, only bad clothing!” – Evonn Berube-Reiersen, Founding Trustee

 *Unless it is deemed unsafe to be outdoors

 The reason for a dress code at RVCS is to increase the safety of both guides and students.
-Clothing worn at RVCS must be suitable and safe for all school activities.
-Covering up to reduce chances of insect bites, contact with plants, and sunburn is the best way to avoid these hazards.
+Clothing worn at RVCS must be suitable and safe for all school activities and conducive to orderly instruction.
+Covering up, to reduce chances of insect bites, rashes and scratches from plants, and sunburn, is the best way to avoid these hazards.

-Long pants, which cover the ankle, are strongly suggested.
-If shorts are worn, the length should reach almost to the knee (no more than 4 finger width (approximately 2 inches) above) in order to protect as much of the upper leg as possible.
+Long pants that cover the ankle are strongly suggested.
+If shorts are worn, the length should reach almost to the knee [no more than 4 finger width (approximately 2 inches) above] in order to protect as much of the upper leg as possible.
 Students must wear a shirt with fabric on the front, back, and sides.
-Although shirts with sleeves are recommended, any sleeveless shirts must have straps at least two fingers (approximately one inch) wide for durability.
+Although shirts with sleeves are recommended, any sleeveless shirts must have a durable strap that is not prone to breaking.
 All outer clothing must cover torso and underwear.
-Only closed-toe shoes are permitted (no open-toe or open-back sandals, flip flops or shoes with more than a 1.5” heel).
-Crew socks (which cover the ankle) are recommended.
+Only closed-toe shoes with a sturdy back strap are permitted (no open-toe or open-back sandals, flip flops or shoes with more than a 1.5” heel).
+Crew socks, or any socks that cover the ankle, are recommended.
 Hats and other headwear must allow the face to be visible and not interfere with the line of sight to or from any student or guide.
 Hoodies must allow the face and ears to be visible.
 The RVCS dress code also prohibits attire or grooming depicting or advocating violence, criminal activity, use of alcohol or drugs, pornography, profanity or hate speech.